The Happy Castle Commune

 A New Way to Live

 Villagers are more or less permanent residents of Happy Castle.
-They collectively own and operate the various business operations onsite as well as contribute to the more social aspects of the community like cooking, cleaning, farming and, of course, building.
+They collectively own and operate the various business operations onsite as well as contribute to the more social aspects of the community like decision-making, cooking, cleaning, farming and, of course, building.

 Each Villager not only lives and learns in the commune, they also earn a discretionary income from the campground's various revenue streams, including the campground, festival, and farm.
 It's our vision that Happy Castle will provide an alternative mode of living for like-minded free-spirits, giving people a chance to remove themselves from the daily struggle and alienation of our capitalist-rat-race to instead live and work in a radical, inclusive, and fulfilling intentional-community while simultaneously saving up for the next chapter of their lives.
 By becoming a Villager at Happy Castle you have the opportunity to learn new skills and meet new people while living onsite and accruing savings without spending anything on personal necessities.
 So stay awhile before moving on to your next project, whether that's a new camper van or a homestead of their own, and leave with part of what you helped to create.